 Why understanding your content’s future is the key to success

-Loni Stark, Sr. Director, Strategy & Product Marketing at Adobe delivered the keynote on Day 2 of Adobe DITAWORLD 2019.
+Loni Stark, Senior Director, Strategy & Product Marketing at Adobe delivered the keynote on Day 2 of Adobe DITAWORLD 2019.
 The latest digital experience trends show that digital experience consumption is increasing.
 The bar for more personalized experiences is rising quickly, and people are all over the place are putting more emphasis on the customer journey.

 Case in point: in a recent study, half of all Americans use two devices at the same time constantly or frequently, and they used these devices more than eight hours every day!